manny-agre/demonologist-voice-fix/README.md

 ---

-## Additional Features

-- Logs Everything to `demonologist.log` on your Desktop (please share the log on discord).
-- Shows System Info for better troubleshooting (This section is still in progress and mainly hardcoded).

----

 ## Compatibility with Other Games

 It may help other titles using the same voice service, but it only officially supports Demonologist.
 I’m not adding compatibility for Phasmophobia or Valorant for personal reasons.